TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/66 - Revelation/Revelation 3/Revelation 3.11.md

 ---

-I come quickly: hold fast that which thou hast, that no one take thy crown.
+I am coming quickly!
+Hold firmly that which you have, so that no one takes your crown.